 A key part of your planning

-Using a beneficiary designation to make a gift to Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth is often overlooked, and potentially can result in more of your assets going to your heirs.
+Using a beneficiary designation to make a gift to Dartmouth Health and/or Geisel School of Medicine at Dartmouth is often overlooked, and potentially can result in more of your assets going to your heirs.
 As with other loyal supporters, the uncertainty of how much you may need in retirement might make you reluctant to part with assets now that you may need later.
 It’s understandable.
-Here is "why" and "how" using a beneficiary designation may work for you and Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth.
+Here is "why" and "how" using a beneficiary designation may work for you and Dartmouth Health and/or Geisel School of Medicine at Dartmouth.

 Your will or living trust - only part of the picture

 The distribution of assets passing through your probate estate is determined by your will.
 If you have a living trust, it only distributes assets owned by the trust.
 You likely own many assets whose distribution is not controlled by your will or living trust.
 These assets will pass to your heirs or others you have named as beneficiaries in documents other than your will or living trust.
 You may have more assets that will pass through beneficiary designations than will pass under your will or living trust.